Mileage Reimbursement Calculator

 Mileage portion: 86.4 × 0.67 = 57.888, which rounds to $57.89.
 Add parking: 57.888 + 18.50 = 76.388, which rounds to $76.39.

-This example highlights two practical points: (1) reimbursement totals are usually rounded to two decimals for currency, and (2) it is normal to see small rounding differences if your organization rounds each trip separately versus rounding only the final weekly total.
+This example highlights two practical points for mileage reimbursement: first, totals are usually rounded to two decimals for currency, and second, it is normal to see small rounding differences if your organization rounds each trip separately versus rounding only the final weekly total.

 Recent IRS standard mileage rates (context)